CaseyHofland/docfx-unitypackage/README.md

 <!-- USAGE -->
 ## Usage

-The DocFX Unity Package Action has been specifically designed to mimic the affordances and limitations of the [Package Manager DocTools@2.1][workflow-url].
+DocFX Unity package has been specifically designed to mimic the affordances and limitations of the [Package Manager DocTools@2.1][workflow-url].
 In theory, you should be able to use the documentation of the version 2.1 tools and everything should work exactly the same, except for the following differences:
-- DocFX Unity Package Action is forgiving to beginners.
-All that is required by the [Package Manager DocTools@2.1][workflow-url] is recommended, but optional.
+- DocFX Unity package is forgiving to beginners.
+All that is required by the [Package Manager DocTools@2.1][workflow-url] is optional, though strongly recommended.
 - To add a custom logo and favicon to the generated website, add a file called `logo` and `favicon` inside the `Documentation~/images/` folder.
 The recommended logo height is 50px.
 - When you don't have a `TableOfContents.md` in your `Documentation~`, the manual will be created without a table of contents.
 This may be preferrable for single-page documentation.
 - [Unity's per-package metadata](https://docs.unity3d.com/Packages/com.unity.package-manager-doctools@2.1/manual/package-metadata.html), the values you can override in `projectMetadata.json`, are different from [DocFX's per-package metadata](https://dotnet.github.io/docfx/docs/template.html?tabs=modern#template-metadata).

-If there are any other changes not listed here, please [open an issue](https://github.com/CaseyHofland/docfx-unitypackage/issues) to propose it be added to the docs.
+If there are any other changes not listed here, please [open an issue][issues-url] to propose it be added to the docs.